When you step inside of a music classroom today, what you’ll see is far more promising than ever before.

 Celebrating education

 This intersection is exciting and should be celebrated.
-Music is the medium through which SEL can be explored and expressed.
+Music is the medium through which whole-child education can be explored and expressed.
 It’s time for music education to take a full seat at the table — if not at the head, then certainly at the center.
 For too long, it’s been left waiting in the wings.